CodePushGo/website/src/content/blog/en/vue-mobile-app-capacitor.md

 ---
 slug: vue-mobile-app-capacitor
-title: Building Mobile Apps with Vue and Capacitor
+title: Building Mobile Apps with Vue and React Native
 description: >-
-  Learn how to create a mobile app using Vue, Capacitor, and optionally enhance the UI with Konsta UI.
+  Learn how to create a mobile app using Vue, React Native, and optionally enhance the UI with Konsta UI.
 author: Martin Donadieu
 author_image_url: 'https://avatars.githubusercontent.com/u/4084527?v=4'